 Is anyone using Twitter for non-business use?

 Outside of the geekosphere, Twitter and microblogging are not yet making an impact, although some use cases do exist.
-Twitter, in particular, is losing credibility through outages and lack of transparency around usage.

 Even as newspapers attempt to shift to online ads, current trend lines indicate 10 years before online revenue grows enough to replace offline.
-Trends will get worse, because of continued generational shift away from offline reading.

 Mostly led by the brilliant Jeremy Bailenson's group at Stanford, a ton of research is continuing to support how strongly we connect to our avatar representation.